 TOP 10

-Top 10 Sights of Váci - Baroque main square of Váci
+Top 10 attractions in Váci - Baroque main square of Váci

 Baroque main square

-The baroque main square of Vác is the most popular communal square in Vác.
-The colourful buildings surrounding the square, the hourly melody of the music pavilion in front of the Curia, the splashing fountain and the ruins of the church of St. Michael, which once stood here, take you into a special world.
-Sit out on the terraces of the square's pastry shops and restaurants and enjoy the sight of the baroque square in addition to the flavors!
-Every corner of it has wonders in store for you.
+Vác's Baroque Main Square is the most popular community space in Vác.
+The colourful buildings surrounding the square, the hourly music of the music pavilion in front of the Curia, the splashing fountain and the ruins of the former St Michael's Church will transport you to a special world.
+Sit out on the terraces of the square's pastry shops and restaurants and enjoy the Baroque square alongside the flavours.
+Every corner of the square holds wonders for you.

-The waterfront promenades of Vác attract you with numerous programs.
-During the walk you can see the walls of the medieval castle of the city and the sculpture park, next to which you can even have a picnic in the grassy areas.
-The little ones are invited by two playgrounds, and you can also ride a bike on one of the longest corso in Hungary, with a bike path leading along it.
-Get to know the waterfront face of the city and enjoy the legendary panorama of the Danube in Vác!
+Vác's waterfront promenades offer a wide range of activities.
+You can stroll around the walls of the medieval castle or visit the sculpture park, with picnic areas in the grassy areas.
+There are two playgrounds for the little ones, and you can also cycle along one of Hungary's longest promenades, with a cycle path along the way.
+Get to know the waterfront face of the city and enjoy the legendary panorama of the Danube in Vác.

-Top 10 Sights of Váci - Danube corso
+Top 10 attractions in Váci - Danube-front promenade

-Did you know that Vác is home to the only triumphal arch of our country, which is one of the emblematic symbols of the city?
-The Stone Gate is a symbol of Vác, reminiscent of the Baroque period.
-The triumphal arch was erected in just five months in honor of the arrival of Maria Theresa, accordingly, on its decoration you can see the symbols of the ruling family.
-There are many interesting legends associated with the Stone Gate in Vác, and visiting the triumphal arch during a sightseeing tour of Vác is clearly a bucket list point.
+Did you know that Vác is home to Hungary's only triumphal arch, one of the emblematic symbols of the city?
+The Stone Gate is the symbol of Vác, reminiscent of the Baroque era.
+The arch was built in just five months to honour the arrival of Maria Theresa, and is decorated with the symbols of the ruling family.
+There are many interesting legends associated with the Kőkapu in Vác, and a visit to the arch is a must on any tour of Vác.

 Memento Mori

-In 1994, huge attention was paid to the finding of 264 naturally mummified human remains and an ossary chest holding the remains of 40 people in Vác.
-The world-famous treasure of cultural history was discovered quite by accident in the crypt of the Church of the Whites on the main square, during a renovation.
-Some of the material excavated here can be viewed in the exhibition of the Ignatius Tragor Museum.
-You will have an eerily exciting experience, even the story of finding mummies is fascinating!
+The discovery in 1994 of 264 naturally mummified human remains and an ossification chest containing the remains of 40 people in Vác attracted a lot of attention.
+The world-famous cultural treasure was discovered quite by chance in the crypt of the Church of the Whites in the main square during a renovation project.
+You can see part of the finds in the exhibition of the Ignác Tragor Museum.
+You'll be in for a thrilling experience - the story of how the mummies were found is fascinating!

-Top 10 Attractions of Vác - Memento Mori exhibition, the famous mummies of Vác
+Top 10 things to see in Vác - Memento Mori exhibition, the famous mummies of Vác

 Cathedral

-Vác is a bishop's city, the center of the Diocese of Vác.
-The Assumption Cathedral in Vác is the fourth largest basilica in the country, which is a stunning sight due to its monumental size and inner Baroque appearance.
-The cathedral, built in the XVIII century, is already the third great church in the city, the first stood on the site of the medieval castle, the second on the main square.
-In the cathedral you can find ornaments and stones from former churches.
+Vác is a bishop's town, the centre of the Diocese of Vác.
+Vác's Assumption Cathedral is the fourth largest basilica in the country, and is impressive for its monumental size and Baroque interior.
+The cathedral, built in the 18th century, is the third major church in the city, the first on the site of the medieval castle and the second in the main square.
+The cathedral contains decorations and stones from the earlier churches.

-The Seven Chapels and the Grove in Vác have very special experiences, as silence, tranquility and fresh air await you here every season.
-The park of the grove with ancient trees, the church tower of the Seven Chapels, and the stations leading to it are stations well known to pilgrims and hikers.
-The lake, which promises fabulous relaxation and romantic moments, is fed by springs on the side of the Hill of the Seven Chapels.
-It is believed that the sources have a healing effect.
+The Seven Chapels and the grove in Vác offer a very special experience, with peace, quiet and fresh air all year round.
+The park of the grove, the church steeple of the Chapel of the Seven, and the paths leading to it are well-known stops for pilgrims and hikers.
+The lake, which promises fabulous relaxation and romantic moments, is fed by springs that flow from the side of the Chapel of the Seven Chapels hill.
+The springs are believed to have healing properties.

-Top 10 Sights of Váci - Seven Chapels of Pilgrimage
+Top 10 attractions in Váci - Seven Chapels pilgrimage site

-Top 10 Sights of Váci - Sajdik caricature collection
+Top 10 attractions in Váci - Sajdik Caricature Collection

-Who wouldn't fondly recall the lovely figure of Arthur Dumpling, the great Ho-Ho-Ho angler, or even Pom Pom?
-In the exhibition of the oeuvre of Hungarian graphic artist and cartoonist Ferenc Sajdik, you can map the city through the eyes of the artist.
-In connection with Váci's connection, the exhibition also shows the visit of Maria Theresa to the city, the arrival of the first train to Vác or the birth of the poem "Ink glass" by Sándor Petőfi.
-Seeing the peculiar "aching" world is a memorable program for young and old alike.
+Who wouldn't remember the great Ho-Ho-Ho fisherman, Arthur the Dumpling, or even Pom Pom's lovable character?
+Ferenc Sajdik, the Hungarian graphic artist and cartoonist, has an exhibition of his life's work where you can explore the city through the eyes of the artist.
+In the context of his ties to Vác, the exhibition also shows the visit of Maria Theresia to the town, the arrival of the first train to Vác or the birth of the poem "Ink Bottle" by Sándor Petőfi.
+A visit to this special "sajdic" world is a memorable experience for young and old alike.

 Váci Castle

-Did you know that Vác once had a castle too?
-Unfortunately, the edifice now lives only in our memory, as it was destroyed during the Turkish rule.
-Even today, its surroundings are interwoven with legends, secrets and wonders.
-Walking along the banks of the Danube, you can see the former castle wall with a statue of King Géza I. Here stood the temple which the great king had built, true to his vows, and he himself was buried here.
-Archaeologists are still searching for the tomb of the ruler today.
+Did you know that Vác once had a castle?
+Unfortunately, it is now only a memory, having been destroyed during the Turkish occupation.
+Its surroundings are still full of legends, mysteries and wonders.
+Walking along the banks of the Danube, you can see the former castle wall with the statue of King Géza I. Here stood the church that the great king had built in accordance with his vows, and he himself was buried here.
+Archaeologists are still searching for the tomb of the monarch.

-Top 10 Sights of Vác - Castle Wall
+Top 10 attractions in Váci - Castle Wall

 Bishop's Palace